prateeks97/Motion_Planning/Readme.md

 This repository contains some implementations of some path planning algorithms.

-## Sampling-based Graph Search Algorithms
+## Sampling-based Graph Search Algorithms:
 1. Depth-first search (DFS)
 2. Uniform Cost search (UCS)
 3. A* search